HunterAP23/VATS/README.md

 combining it with the live motion graphing from my own repository [HunterAP23/GameBench_Graph_Maker](https://github.com/HunterAP23/GameBench_Graph_Maker).

+Status (02/19/2021): INCOMPLETE - Does not currently work

 There are two parts to this project:
 1. Calculating VMAF through the use of the FFmpeg program with the ability to run multiple instances at once to max out the speed of the calculations.
 VMAF scales